 10. Data Entry

-Data entry involves inputting and updating information in systems.
-Accuracy, typing speed, and attention to detail are important.
+Data entry involves inputting and updating information in company databases.
+Accuracy, typing speed, and attention to detail are paramount.
+While these jobs are a great entry point, applicants should be careful to avoid fake data entry job posts that promise “easy money.”

 11. Gaming

-Entry-level gaming roles may include testing games, moderating communities, or providing support for gaming platforms.
+Entry-level gaming roles may include testing games for bugs, moderating player communities, or providing customer support for gaming platforms and studios.

 12. Graphic Design

 Graphic designers create visual content for marketing and branding.
-Entry-level roles often involve assisting senior designers while building a portfolio.
+Entry-level roles often involve assisting senior designers with basic layouts and formatting while building a professional portfolio.

 13. Insurance Claims